Emanuelgm1998/cloud-native-devsecops-zero-trust-ai-observability/README.md

 If a port is in use, the start script will prompt you to change it.

 ✅ Verification After Deployment
-Once the platform is running, you can validate that all services and healthchecks are functioning correctly by running:
+Once the platform is running, validate that all services and healthchecks work:

 bash
 Copiar